terra-campaigns/hostile/campaigns/gradient-descent/index.md

 When you roll your **skill** die maximum, you can choose to turn the **Success** into a **Disaster**.
 If you do so, your **skill** die improves (d6 → d8 → d10 → d12).

-### Defence & harm

-Say how your armour or weapon breaks to turn a hit into a *hindrance*.
-A broken gear is useless until it is repaired.
-Injuries take time and/or medical attention to heal.

 ## Gear